red-axe/am-editor/docs/plugin/tutorials-element.md

 }
 ```

-In some cases we need a dynamic value, such as font size, `<span style="font-size:14px"></span>` 14px is a fixed value, if you want to replace it with `every time you execute the plug-in The dynamic value passed in by editor.command.execute`, then it is necessary to use the variable representation
+In some cases we need a dynamic value, such as font size, `<span style="font-size:14px"></span>` 14px is a fixed value, if you want to replace it with `every time you execute the plugin The dynamic value passed in by editor.command.execute`, then it is necessary to use the variable representation

 This variable is derived from the parameters of the `editor.command.execute` command, and the variable name is determined by `@var` + the index of the location of the parameter. `editor.command.execute("plugin name","parameter 0","parameter 1","parameter 2",...)` The corresponding variable name is `@var0` `@var1` `@var2`. ..